p2p-org/economy/writers-guide.md

 * [Learnings and guides](https://)

-## Creating an outline

-It’s helpful to organize your ideas in an outline before you start writing.
-Your outline will depend on the type of post you’re writing, but here are a few prompts to get you started.

-**Note:** These are just suggestions.
-Feel free to change things up to fit your needs.

-### How-to post

-*

 # Posting on GitHub

 You can post your draft to the [P2P Economy blog repo](https://github.com/p2p-org/economy/new/master/post) for editing and review.